xalvarez/aws-graphql-demo/blog.md

 ## Testing the API

-You can test your API by using the built-in Queries tool:
+The API can be tested using the built-in Queries tool:

 ![testing](images/10_testing.png "testing")